nstapelbroek/envoy-swarm-control-plane/README.md

 # Envoy Swarm control plane
-Opinionated control plane software that enables Envoy as an edge proxy in your swarm cluster.
+Opinionated control plane software that enables Envoy as an edge proxy in a docker swarm cluster.

+todo: logo or small demo

+todo: add feature list, the problem it solves and what it enables

-## Context
+## Background
+Early 2020 I faced a couple of challenges while attempting to isolate my swarm manager nodes from service workloads.
+The goal was to increase reliability of the swarm by making it easier to replicate key parts of the infrastructure in case of a node failure.
+Swarm's service mesh would take care of most resiliency workarounds when a replicated part fails.

+Most of my workloads are HTTP services.
+I figured that replicating the single instance load balancer/proxy to worker
+nodes would help offloading managers and prevent it from being a single point of failure.
+The challenge here was moving the state like TLS certificates, container endpoints and LetsEncrypt challenges out of the proxy.
+[Envoy](https://envoyproxy.io/) seemed like a good approach for this.

-A recent re-evaluation of my cluster has put me in a twilight zone between Kubernetes and Docker Swarm (again).
-While Kubernetes is inevitable I wanted to play around with ingress & mesh networks before delegating most of the heavy lifting to CNCF products.
-Docker Swarm presents a chance to keep things simple and relatively cheap.
-I wanted an easy configurable (thus opinionated), replicable edge proxy to pass HTTP traffic to a handful of swarm services using its build-in routing mesh.
+As a bonus I wanted to play around with ingress & mesh networks before delegating most of the heavy lifting to CNCF products on something bigger like Kubernetes.
+Docker Swarm presents a chance to keep things simple and cheap for the pet projects that I'm running.
+This project aims to be the same: simple to operate and cheap on the required infrastructure.

-In my former setup I used [Traefik](https://traefik.io).
-Being a long-time watcher of certain swarm- or high-availability- challenges in this excellent router I thought I'd try a more opinionated setup where less state resides in the Router itself.
-[Envoy](https://envoyproxy.io/) seemed like a good tool for this, so here we are.

 ### Design scope
 - Envoy proxy will take care of receiving traffic on the edge